 Formed in 1981, Apollo Friends in Sport (Apollo) came into existence after a small group of individuals came together with an idea to form an athletic social group in Calgary, Alberta.
 The idea was to fulfill the needs of like-minded people with a sport tournament and social activities.
 Four people attended the first meeting.

-Apollo's multi-sport festival, Western Cup, will see over 1,300 attendees and athletes from across North America compete in a range of sport tournaments including volleyball, bowling, curling, dodgeball, hockey, and competitive fitness.
+Apollo's multi-sport festival, Western Cup, will see over 1,300 attendees and athletes from across North America compete in a range of sport tournaments including volleyball, bowling, curling, dodgeball, hockey, and cross country skiing.

 As always, at the Western Cup Dance we have an amazing lineup of DJs and have state-of-the-art lighting and sound to make for an unforgettable night.
 For our sponsors, it will be your chance to get your brand in front of our guests while supporting a great cause.

 Our generous sponsors make Western Cup possible, and because of their donations, we are able to give back to the communities we serve.
 This year, Apollo is pleased to give back to three deserving local organizations:⠀⠀⠀⠀

-The Skipping Stone Foundation, whose mission is connecting trans and gender diverse youth, adults and families with comprehensive and low barrier access to the support they need and deserve including: community, mental health, medical services and educational opportunities. @skippingstoneca
+Skipping Stone Foundation whose mission is connecting trans and gender diverse youth, adults and families with comprehensive and low barrier access to the support they need and deserve including: community, mental health, medical services and educational opportunities. @skippingstoneca